educational research, measurement, and evaluation

 Are there any specific requirements for applying to the ERME program?

 All Lynch School of Education requirements are necessary to apply to the ERME program.
-There are no specific ERME requirements for applying to the program; however there are many things we are interested in seeing, including coursework in assessment and measurement, excellent grades, a strong reason for this particular degree and program, and research experience.
+We are interested in applicants with research experience, previous coursework in assessment, statistics, and measurement (particularly for the M.S. and PhD. programs), excellent grades, and a strong reason for this particular degree and program.

-Is GRE score a very important factor for admission?
+Is the GRE score a very important factor for admission?

 Yes, GRE scores are important.
 Although we look at multiple pieces of evidence, we are a testing department and high GRE quantitative scores are often related to success in our statistics courses.
 In addition to GRE scores, your personal statement is also very important.